-Read my latest article in Vital City where I highlight a chronic issue in New York City and how it’s emblematic of the challenges of crafting effective policies when underlying data is tainted.
+Read my latest article where I highlight a chronic issue in New York City and how it’s emblematic of the challenges of crafting effective policies when underlying data is tainted.
 This piece is largely based on this research paper where I used machine learning to study how police respond to illegal parking complaints.
 It paints dire picture where the majority of cases are ignored and offers concrete solutions to make streets safer.

 This built on earlier work I did using computer vision and official data to understand the chaotic nature of New York City streets.